 In October 2020, GoDaddy made the decision to start sharing some of their sales data again.
 We only have limited sales data available, but it does prove that GoDaddy is active at all levels when it comes to domain name brokerage.

-These sales, straight from GoDaddy, covers just a handful of the sales they closed in June 2020:
+These sales, straight from GoDaddy, covers just a handful of the sales they have closed:

 - Ingles.com – $400,000